MicrosoftDocs/power-platform/power-platform/admin/using-word-templates-dynamics-365.md

 ---
 title: "Use Word templates to create standardized documents  | MicrosoftDocs"
-description: Create a standardized document with one click using Word templates in customer engagement apps.
+description: Create a standardized document with one click using Word templates in Power Platform. ms.component: pa-admin ms.topic: conceptual ms.date: 2/28/2023

-ms.component: pa-admin
-ms.topic: conceptual
-ms.date: 2/28/2023